angrymidiao/concept_net/README.md

-# E-commerce Concept Net in Alibaba
+# E-commerce Concept Net in Taobao

 In "concepts_preview.txt", we provide a preview of concepts in our concept net.